 The use set of a BinaryFunction is the union of the use sets of its children.

-uses Appends the use set of this BinaryFunction to uses.
+Appends the use set of this BinaryFunction to uses.

-virtual bool isUsed (InstructionAST::Ptr findMe) const [virtual]
+bool isUsed (InstructionAST::Ptr findMe) const

-isUsed returns true if findMe is an argument of this BinaryFunction, or if it is in the use set of either argument.
+is Used returns true if findMe is an argument of this BinaryFunction, or if it is in the use set of either argument.

-3.10 Dereference Class
+3.11 Dereference Class

-A Dereference object is a Expression that dereferences another ValueComputation.
+A Dereference object is an Expression that dereferences another ValueComputation.